galaxyproject/planemo/docs/_writing_collections.rst

 process either individual datasets or collections.
-A noteworthy difference is that if ``multiple="True"`` is used the elements of the collection are passed to the tool as a (Python) list, i.e. it is not possible to find out if a collection was passed or to access properties of the collection (name,...).
+A noteworthy difference is that if ``multiple="True"`` is used the elements of the collection are passed to the tool as a (Python) list, i.e. it is not possible

+- to find out if a collection was passed,
+- to access properties of the collection (name,...), or
+- to write tests that pass collections to the parameter (which would allow to name the elements explicitly)

 .. code-block:: xml